JWST Observatory Coordinate System and Field of Regard

 The JWST Observatory, as a whole, has a reference coordinate system used by operations to define the pointing of the telescope within the field of regard (FOR), including defining the continuous viewing zone (CVZ) available to the observatory.

 This article provides information to link the V axes definitions to other JWST software and systems.
-Furthermore, the JWST field of regard (FOR) defines the instantaneous region of the sky that is available for safe JWST pointing of the telescope boresight, so users should understand the JWST V1 axis in particular (the telescope boresight) in the context of the FOR—this is also described in the article.
+Furthermore, the JWST field of regard (FOR) defines the instantaneous region of the sky that is available for safe JWST pointing of the telescope boresight (the V1 axis).

 JWST field of regard (FOR)

-The JWST field of regard (FOR) is defined by the allowed range of boresight pointing angles for the observatory relative to the sun line, which must remain in the range 85° to 135° at all times to keep the telescope behind the sun shield.
+The JWST field of regard (FOR) is the region of the sky where scientific observations can be conducted safely at a given time.
+The FOR is defined by the allowed range of boresight pointing angles for the observatory relative to the sun line, which must remain in the range 85° to 135° at all times to keep the telescope behind the sun shield.
 Thus, the FOR is a large torus on the sky that moves roughly 1° per day in ecliptic longitude, following the telescope in its path around the sun.
+Over time, this annulus sweeps over the entire celestial sphere.
+As a result of the FOR, JWST can observe about 39% of the full sky on any given day and can access 100% of the sky over 6 months.
 Figure 1 shows a schematic of the FOR.

 JWST Observatory coordinate system

-The observatory V axes are defined with respect to the telescope, as shown in Figure 2. +V1 is the boresight of the telescope, +V3 points away from the sunshield, and +V2 is orthogonal to both of these, forming the "thumb" of a right-handed coordinate system.
-In the context of Figure 2, the V2 axis is pointing toward the reader (out of the screen).
+The observatory V axes are defined with respect to the telescope, as shown in Figure 2. +V1 is the boresight of the telescope, +V3 points away from the sun shield, and +V2 is orthogonal to both of these, forming the "thumb" of a right-handed coordinate system.
+In the context of Figure 2, the V2 axis is pointing towards the reader (out of the screen).
+The +V3 axis projection onto the sky, referenced eastward from north, is used within the APT diagnostics (for example in the Visit Planner) as an instrument-independent reference frame.

 Continuous viewing zone (CVZ)

-Because JWST operates in an ecliptic coordinate framework, there are two small continuous viewing zones (CVZs) centered at each of the ecliptic poles (see Figure 6).
-The 85° solar exclusion zone then determines the radius of the allowed CVZs to be essentially 5°, although any observation approaching the 85° limit will have additional limitations.
+Because JWST operates in an ecliptic coordinate framework, there are 2 small continuous viewing zones (CVZs) centered at each of the ecliptic poles (see Figure 6).
+The 85° solar exclusion zone then determines the radius of the allowed CVZs to be essentially 5°, although any observation approaching the 85° limit will have additional limitations due to safety considerations.

 In standard J2000 equatorial coordinates, the CVZs are centered at the following coordinates: